-This Complaints Procedure applies to Victor Seymour Infants' School which is part of the Greenshaw Learning Trust, in accordance with and pursuant to the Complaints Policy that is part of the Communications Policy of the Greenshaw Learning Trust, the Education (Independent Schools Standards) Regulations 2014 and appropriate DfE guidance.
+This Complaints Procedure applies to Victor Seymour Infants' School, which is part of the Greenshaw Learning Trust, in accordance with and pursuant to the Complaints Policy that is part of the Communications Policy of the Greenshaw Learning Trust, the Education (Independent Schools Standards) Regulations 2014 and appropriate DfE guidance.

-This Complaints Procedure covers all complaints about any provision of services or community facilities by Victor Seymour Infants' School, other than the matters that are subject to a separate statutory procedure as set out in Section 2 of this Complaints Procedure.
+This Complaints Procedure covers all complaints about any provision of services or community facilities by Victor Seymour Infants' School other than the matters that are subject to a separate statutory procedure as set out in the Procedure.